Is it worth hiring an interior designer in London?

 Example: Think linear, if the room is narrow, stacking all the elements on one wall reduces costs and enhances space efficiency.

-Choose the right fixtures and fittings
+choose the right fixtures and fittings

 When choosing fixtures, selecting compact or multifunctional items tailored for small spaces is the best approach.
 This includes opting for a vanity with built-in storage but also using rounded edges, where possible, to prevent bumps in tight quarters.